AdobeDocs/commerce-admin.en/help/content-design/aem-assets-setup-synchronization.md

 Field | Data Type | Description
 metadataField | String! | Specify the assets metadata field to use for matching.
 Use `commerce:skus`

-### Enable the Experience Manager Assets integration
+## Enable the Experience Manager Assets integration

-After you set up synchronization services, the last step of the onboarding process is enabling the Experience Manager Assets Integration for Commerce extension in the Admin.
+After you register the tenant, the last step of the onboarding process is enabling the Experience Manager Assets Integration for Commerce extension in the Admin.

 1. Enable the extension.